Ace091010/Ace091010/README.md

 quotes I like:
 "The devil doesn't come as a man with red horns, he comes as everything you ever wished for."
 "hell is empty, all the devils are here"

+LYRICS:
+"i am an artist, please god forgive me"

+"f*** the fashion scene it is so f****** obscene, it will take a poor teen chick and make her turn bulimic"